parrt/msds621/projects/rf/rf.md

 ## Description

 Classification and regression trees do an excellent job of fitting a model to the training data.
 Unfortunately, decision trees are a little too good and they overfit like mad, meaning that they do not generalize well to previously-unseen test data.
 To increase generality, random forests use a collection of decision trees that have been weakened to make them more independent.
-We trade a bit of bias for dramatically improved generality.
+We trade a bit of accuracy for dramatically improved generality.

 A random forest does not feed all data to every decision tree in its collection.
 Each tree is trained on a bootstrapped version of the original training set.
 Further, RFs must sometimes forget some of the available features during training.
 In our case, decision node splitting will be limited to considering a random selection of features of size `max_features`, a hyper parameter not used in our decision trees.
-Naturally, both of bootstrapping and setting a maximum features per split introduce bias into the individual decision trees.
-But, averaging results of these tree estimators brings the bias back down.
+Naturally, both bootstrapping and setting a maximum features per split introduce noise into the predictions of the individual decision trees.
+But, averaging results of these tree estimators squeezes the noise back down.
 We get the best of both worlds!

 ### Bootstrapping

-The goal of bootstrapping for random forests is to train a number of decision trees that are as independent as possible by using different but similar training sets.
+The goal of bootstrapping for random forests is to train a number of decision trees that are as independent and identically distributed as possible by using different but similar training sets.
 Each tree trains on a slightly different subset of the training data.
 Bootstrapping, in theory, asks the underlying distribution that generated the data to generate another independent sample.
 In practice, bootstrapping gets about 2/3 of the X rows, leaving 1/3 "out of bag" (OOB).
 See [sklearn's resample function](https://scikit-learn.org/stable/modules/generated/sklearn.utils.resample.html) for a handy way to get a list of indexes to help create a bootstrap sample training set.
 For example, if I have a numpy array with a list of indexes in `idx` from `X`, then `X[idx]`  is a list of rows from 2D matrix `X`.

 The algorithm for fitting a random forest is then: